These activities are designed to support project goals.

 - Engaging 150 underrepresented males at both institutions in leadership development activities

 - Develop 2-3 career-focused activities to be attended by at least 100 underrepresented males

-- Match up to 90 men of color from Moorpark College with 45 peer mentors at Cal Lutheran
+- Match up to 90 marginalized men from Moorpark College with 45 peer mentors at Cal Lutheran

 Transfer Center at Cal Lutheran